 The Heartland Regional Water Coordination Initiative, Agriculture and Biosystems Engineering Extension, Agricultural Economics Extension, and Extension to Communities are frequent partners in these water quality projects, as are many state and federal agencies and organizations.
 There is increasing emphasis on partnering with Community Development programs to foster citizen involvement in management of agricultural watersheds.

-For additional information contact Susan Brown, Agronomy Extension Water Quality Program Specialist.
+For additional information contact Jamie Benning, Extension Water Quality Program Manager.

 Contacts for staff of active projects are given on their sites.